joshb019919/Neo-Tracker-Java/README.md

 Then go to http://localhost:8080/.

 No Gradle: If you clone this to your local machine, there is often a green start button in IDEs.
-Press that.
+Press that, it *should* be self-contained.

 Then go to http://localhost:8080/.